leklachu/endless-sky-syndicate/2-reform.md

 # notes

-- idea: rescue someone (Sawyer?) by boarding friendly ship, and 'he slips aboard' while the ship appears to be rescued and carries on
-- ScS Call to Aid: deny Joe&Maria payment & second visit as incongruous with this, in case players have that?
-	+ But they'll only have that if started character, and picked up J&M, before loading newer version of plugin
-	+ Actually would prefer to allow player to rescue J&M, but gets tricky to make sure everything works smoothly.
-What if J&M die in transit?!
-They got an escape pod?
 - ScS Armchair Rights 2: currently still has a passenger for the message!
 Could rework to missions-in-series
 - ScS Union Thought 4: would be follow the Rolling Stone from Delve to Covert but game mechanics don't support that!
 - ScS Unionise/bust: can do by shooting down syndicate advisors shuttle or your escort with them!